b3nj4m/brobbot-react/README.md

 ### Throttling

 Responses to the same term will be throttled according to how often a message including the term is seen.
-Specifically, the throttle expiration time is proportional to the frequency of the term.
+Specifically, the throttle expiration time grows exponentially with the frequency of the term.

 ```
-timeToThrottle = minimumThrottleTime * ((totalMessageCount + termUsageCount) / totalMessageCount) * throttleMultiplier
+timeToThrottle = minimumThrottleTime * (throttleMultiplier ^ ((totalMessageCount + termUsageCount) / totalMessageCount) - (throttleMultiplier / 2))
 ```

 ### Configuration